dpdom/neighborhood-map-react/README.md

 ## Installing

-To launch the app in development mode follow these steps:
+To launch the app in the development mode follow these steps:

 * install [node](https://nodejs.org/it/);
 * clone (`git clone [url]`) this repository on a local folder;